Prorate when Upgrading or Downgrading Subscription Plans

 Proration handles the increase or decrease to the subscription price when a price changes during any period of a subscription.
-FastSpring calculates the difference between the value of what your customer did not use from their original subscription plan (based on the number of days remaining before renewal).
+FastSpring calculates the value of what your customer did not use from their original subscription plan (based on the number of days remaining before renewal).
 Separately, FastSpring calculates the value of the remaining days of the new plan (at the new rate), and then creates a single, net refund or charge for the adjustment.

 The screenshot image below illustrates another (separate) example of proration, where the subscription quantity has been increased from 1 to 2, causing an increase in the monthly plan charges from $30.00 per month to $60.00 per month.

 You might decide that the prorating functionality is not necessary for subscriptions that are one month long or less.
-However, prorating can be important for subscriptions that have either different charge intervals or subscriptions that are longer than one month.
+However, prorating can be important for subscriptions that have different charge intervals or subscriptions that are longer than one month.

 Prorating Process for Subscriptions

 The process of creating prorated adjustments happens automatically when you click Prorate.
 The process consists of the following steps:

 - Calculating the Value of the Unused Portion of the Old Subscription

 - Determining the Next Renewal Date for the Subscription